 4. Filtering flow

 Use the filter menu to search for specific stocks and reduce the amount of trades by applying your own criteria.
+The first filter with the icons indicates the sentiment for the trade, going from very bearish, bearish, neutral, directional, bullish, to very bullish.

 Free members will see a few pre-made filters in the "My Filters" tab.
 Flow that matches these filters will be highlighted according to the filter color.
 Paid members can edit these filters, and save custom filters so that they can apply them in the future and add custom color highlighting.